Skip to main content

 Great Lakes Community Action Partnership's Water Well Assessment Program provides rural residents with no-cost well evaluations to help well owners determine possible sources of well contamination and other safety concerns, and a Household Water Well Assistance program that provides low-interest financing for well repair or construction.

 • The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is responsible for enforcing the Federal Safe Drinking Water Act under the legislative authority of the Michigan Safe Drinking Water Act, which means that EGLE regulates the public water supplies to ensure that they are complying with state and federal requirements to provide clean water to Michigan residents.
-There are approximately 1,400 community water supplies and 10,000 noncommunity water supplies regulated by EGLE.
+There are approximately 1,400 community water supplies regulated by EGLE and 10,000 noncommunity water supplies overseen by Local Health Departments.

 Additionally, EGLE also regulates the water well drilling industry.
 Michigan has nearly 1.12 million households served by private wells, with approximately 15,000 domestic wells drilled each year.
 EGLE investigates drinking water well contamination and oversees remedial activities at sites of groundwater contamination affecting drinking water wells.